nicolamendini/cortical-wiring-economy/README.md

 ## 5. From one network to an evolutionary trade-off

-The animations suggest a useful distinction.
-A **local connection pool** builds and supports a domain of similarly tuned neurons.
-A **global connection pool** is the much larger territory from which selective long-range connections can be drawn.
-Large local domains cost more to build, but their pooling can make the representation robust enough to tolerate much sparser global wiring.
+In our work, we argue that **local connection pools** (number of possible local connections) build and support domains of similarly tuned neurons.
+By contrast, **global connection pools** (number of possible long-range connections) are the much larger territory from which selective long-range connections can be drawn.
+Large local domains require a significant metabolic cost to be build, but their pooling can make the network robust enough to tolerate much sparser global wiring.

 The same model neuron makes the distinction visible.
 Its complete short-range excitatory neighbourhood forms the dark central cluster, while a sparse sample